 Often my pupils come to me with the request that they need to do something to help them focus on the clay target.
 So when I am giving a lesson on this, here’s what I run through.
 (Here’s a run down of the different clay targets and how to deal with them.)

 Firstly – let’s talk eye dominance

 Most people are either right or left-handed and similarly most have a dominant right or left eye.
 However it doesn’t follow that right-handers will have right eye dominance.
 Some shooters are also visually ambidextrous.
 (Check out this list of the best clayshooting jackets here.)

 - More women than men have a mismatch between hand and eye dominance.

-- The eye dominance of youngsters goes through some sort of development phase, so don’t regard it as set.
+- Eye dominance can change, so don’t regard it as set.